Subscribie/subscribie/docs/content/en/docs/Tasks/add-new-subscription-plan.md

 date: 2022-11-15
 weight: 5
 description: >
-  A guide on how you can add an additional subscription plan to your shop.
+  Need to add more pages to your shop?
+Here's how you can create additional subscription plans for your shop.
 ---

+Plans are visible on your Shop's home page.
+There are no limits to the number of subscription plans that can be created.

+If you are looking for how to edit/modify a plan, check out our guide on [how you can edit an existing subscription plan.](https://docs.subscribie.co.uk/docs/tasks/edit-an-existing-plan/)

 ## Steps to Add a New Subscription Plan